 - 1) Clarifies that net gain means a minimum gain of 20 per cent.
 Major developments are required to follow Defra's net gain calculation methodology 'Defra Biodiversity Metric 2.0' and submit a completed spreadsheet with the planning application.
-Minor developments are required to follow the simplified version of the metric. - 2) Clarifies that biodiversity net gain is required on all sites except previously developed sites, unless the previously developed sites support at least one protected or priority species population or habitat, or an assemblage of species with an otherwise demonstrably high biodiversity value47. - 3) Clarifies that proposals for net gain should be delivered in a manner that is consistent with policies P6 and ID4 so that measures are focused on local priorities and will provide best value. - 4) Ensures development follows the mitigation hierarchy by: - a) Avoiding impacts on biodiversity as far as possible. - b) Where an impact cannot be avoided, the impact is minimised as far as possible. - c) Where habitats are adversely impacted, they are restored or rehabilitated. - d) Where impacted habitats cannot be wholly restored or rehabilitated, compensation measures are used, including off-site provision in the locality of the development line with the emerging national approach. - 5) Requires new habitats delivered under biodiversity net gains to be secured and maintained for at least 30 years. - 6) Where the applicant is unable to provide the gains on-site or off-site, the Council will seek a financial contribution to fund habitat measures if suitable land is available.
+Minor developments are required to follow the simplified version of the metric. - 2) Clarifies that biodiversity net gain is required on all sites except previously developed sites, unless the previously developed sites support at least one protected or priority species population or habitat, or an assemblage of species with an otherwise demonstrably high biodiversity value48. - 3) Clarifies that proposals for net gain should be delivered in a manner that is consistent with policies P6 and ID4 so that measures are focused on local priorities and will provide best value. - 4) Ensures development follows the mitigation hierarchy by: - a) Avoiding impacts on biodiversity as far as possible. - b) Where an impact cannot be avoided, the impact is minimised as far as possible. - Where habitats are adversely impacted, they are restored or rehabilitated. - d) Where impacted habitats cannot be wholly restored or rehabilitated, compensation measures are used, including off-site provision in the locality of the development line with the emerging national approach. - 5) Requires new habitats delivered under biodiversity net gains to be secured and maintained for at least 30 years. - 6) Where the applicant is unable to provide the gains on-site or off-site, the Council will seek a financial contribution to fund habitat measures if suitable land is available. - 7) Supports applications for change of use in order to create biodiversity sites in appropriate locations, including biodiversity offsetting sites and sites within Local Nature Recovery Strategies.